Unidata/science-gateway/openstack/readme.md

 ### Create VMs with kube-setup.sh

-At this point, to create the VMs that will house the kubernetes cluster (named "k8s-unidata", for example) run
+At this point, to create the VMs that will house the kubernetes cluster run

-`kube-setup.sh -n k8s-unidata`
+`kube-setup.sh -n $CLUSTER`

 This script essentially wraps Terraform install scripts to launch the VMs according to `cluster.tf`.